alvezandreluiz/angular-travel-blog/README.md

 ## Deploy

-Run `npm run deploy` to build and public the project in a single command.
+Run `npm run deploy` to build and publish the project in a single command.

 ## Further help